Spoilers for Hollow Knight (computer game).

 Getting the words just right is important.
 A character can lie in wait, lie and wait, or lie in ambush.
 A character can also lay an ambush much as one can lay a trap, but one cannot lay in ambush just as one cannot lie a trap, no matter how many strategy games try to convince one otherwise.
 Incidentally, the writing in strategy games, from which some of the clangers above have been taken (looking at you, Total War), can often be particularly bad.
 In some, it is so bad that I suspect there are no professional writers on staff, and the bizarre, pseudo-English utterances which come into being as a result make me want to chew on my keyboard.
 I love strategy games, not that I am any good at them, but frequently have to play with the volume down to block out the infuriating nonsense masquerading as intelligible English.

 The lie/lay confusion is easily avoided.
 A writer could, of course, continue to use phrases like ‘I’m gonna lay down’ when writing for a character for whom such a phrase would be appropriate, but that is a very specific mode of speech.
-All parts of speech are at risk from this sort of mistake (affect/effect, bare/bear etc.) but verbs have so many forms and so they are the ones most often overlooked in media of all kinds because we are so used to the imprecision of speech.
+All parts of speech are at risk from this sort of mistake (affect/effect, bare/bear etc.) but verbs have many forms, and so they are the ones most often overlooked in media of all kinds because we are so used to the imprecision of speech.

 ‘Hey, Jane, is it “sang” or “sung”?’